ONE to ANOTHER ~ April - May 2017 ~ Volume III ~ Issue 3

 Suppose it possible for a man to disbelieve either of these three articles of faith, and that man will have no other law than that of the tiger of the shark.
 The laws of man may bind him in chains, or put him to death, but they can never make him wise virtuous, or happy.

 In all the numberless false religions which have swayed the minds of men in different regions and ages of the world, the idea of a God has always been included, but it is the God of the Hebrews alone, it is a God revealed to us in the Bible alone, who was announced as the Creator of the world.
-The ideas of God entertained by hold the most illustrious, and most ingenious nations of antiquity were weak and absurd.
+The ideas of God entertained by the most illustrious, and most ingenious nations of antiquity were weak and absurd.
 But the first words of the Bible are "In the beginning God created the heaven and the earth."

 This blessed and sublime idea of God the Creator of the universe - this source of all human virtue and human happiness, for which all the sages and philosophers of Greece and Rome groped in darkness and never found, is revealed in the first verse of the Book of Genesis.
-I call it the source of all human virtue and happiness, because when we have once attained the conception of a being who, by the mere act of His will created of the world, it would follow as an irresistible consequence, even if it were not so expressly told, that the same being most also be the Governor of His own creation, that man, with all other things, was also created by Him, and must hold his felicity and his virtue on the condition of obedience to His will.
+I call it the source of all human virtue and happiness, because when we have once attained the conception of a being who, by the mere act of His will created of the world, it would follow as an irresistible consequence, even if it were not so expressly told, that the same being mUst also be the Governor of His own creation, that man, with all other things, was also created by Him, and must hold his felicity and his virtue on the condition of obedience to His will.
 JQA